 Final Fantasy VIII Character Database

 Each biography was updated as their life evolved in the story.
-Pertinent points that come to light in the storyline (whether that be history or future plans), will be added as needed.
+Pertinent points that come to light in the storyline (whether that be history or future plans), have been (and will be) added as needed.
 Keep in mind that the following biographies are only offered as a general presentation of information–an FYI.
-A more detailed account of the characters will, of course, be found in the pertinent stories holding their introduction.
+A more detailed account of the characters can, of course, be found in the pertinent stories holding their introduction.

-Those involved with the drafting of the biography will be listed as a ‘footnote’.
+Those involved with the drafting of the biography are listed as a ‘footnote’.

 - Almasy, Seifer

 - Dincht, Zell

 - McCormick, Abraham ‘Zone’